joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/18/dining/how-to-braise-chicken.html

 **Adrian Wojnarowski is now the GM at St. Bonaventure: What does that mean in college basketball?**\
-`The responsibilities of a general manger, which is new to the collegiate game, varies dramatically from school to school.`\
+`The responsibilities of a general manger, a position new to the collegiate game, vary dramatically from school to school.`\
 https://nytimes.com/athletic/5777091/2024/09/18/wojnarowski-general-manager-college-basketball-st-bonaventure/

 **Masai Ujiri's future with Raptors dicier than ever after Rogers buys out Bell: Koreen**\